majabojarska/blog/content/devlog/_index.md

 comment = true
 +++

+## 2025-12-21

+- [smart-cat-litter-box](https://github.com/majabojarska/smart-cat-litter-box)
+  - Reworking the ESPHome config to achieve both level-driven and periodic state publishing.
+  - Adjusting the OpenSCAD enclosure design.

+---

+## 2025-12-20

+- Woodworking a custom shelf unit for my home office.

+---

-## 2025-12-18
+## 2025-12-19

 - Adopting [SOPS based on age](https://fluxcd.io/flux/guides/mozilla-sops/#encrypting-secrets-using-age) for a narrow part of my Kubernetes GitOps delivery model.
 The goal here is to try out both [SOPS](https://github.com/getsops/sops) and [Sealed Secrets](https://github.com/bitnami-labs/sealed-secrets), and then decide on one.
 Facilitates dropping [ESO](https://external-secrets.io/), which is great by itself but is not the best solution for my needs at the moment.
-- [smart-cat-litter-box](https://github.com/majabojarska/smart-cat-litter-box)
-  - Reworking the ESPHome config to achieve both level-driven and periodic state publishing.
-  - Adjusting the OpenSCAD enclosure design.

 ---